NWIRP Staff Bios

 Chris Stanislowski, Supervising Attorney (DRRU/LDN) – Chris is a staff attorney in the Defender Referral and Representation Unit (DRRU).
 Along with the rest of the DRRU team, he provides in-depth case assessments for individuals detained at the Northwest Detention Center who have clear ties to King County, WA.
 Following these assessments, Chris provides direct representation to those individuals who are eligible for immigration relief and cannot afford an attorney.
 DRRU also participates in outreach to public defender offices to ensure that a large number of individuals who are involved in the King County criminal justice system can receive representation in their subsequent immigration cases.
 Chris earned his J.D. and B.A. from New York University, as well a Masters of Science in Education from the City College of New York.

-Emma Rekart, Staff Attorney (DRRU/LDN) – Emma is a staff attorney in the Defender Referral and Representation Unit (DRRU), and provides direct representation to individuals detained at the Northwest Detention Center.
+Emma Rekart, Staff Attorney (DRRU/LDN) – Emma is a staff attorney in the Defender Referral and Representation Unit (DRRU).
+She provides direct representation and pro se assistance to individuals detained at the Northwest Detention Center.
 Prior to law school, she taught high school chemistry and English as a Second Language (ESL) for two years in Nashville, Tennessee.
 Emma earned her undergraduate degree from Georgetown University and her J.D. from Harvard Law School.
 She is originally from Vancouver, Canada.

-Gina (Virginia) Cole, Office Manager – Gina has been a staff member since 2006.
-She is part of the Legal Orientation Program (LOP) where she works to provide pro se legal assistance to individuals detained at the Northwest Detention Center.
-She also manages the office infrastructure, ensuring that the office runs smoothly and efficiently.
+Gina (Virginia) Cole, Office Manager – Gina (Virginia) Cole, Office Manager – Gina started as a legal advocate in the Legal Orientation Program (LOP) in 2006.
+With LOP, she worked to provide pro se legal assistance to individuals detained at the Northwest Detention Center.
+As the Tacoma office expanded, her role shifted to full time office manager.
+She manages the office infrastructure, ensuring that the office runs smoothly and efficiently.
 Gina has a B.A. in Spanish and B.S. in Psychology from Arizona State University.

 Jenifer Becerril Pacheco, Legal Advocate (LOP)